The Care Programme Approach (CPA) is a package of care for people with mental health problems.

 You might be offered CPA support if you:

-- have a severe mental disorder
+- have a severe mental health problem

 - are at risk of suicide, self-harm, or harming other people